Glauber: Belichick's praise of Jones seemed heartfelt

 “He can win a championship,” Cutcliffe told me at the draft shortly after the Giants took Jones.
 “He’s that level of NFL quarterback … I just know he’ll be a championship quarterback in that league.”

-Jones will get his first shot at facing Belichick on Thursday night, as the Giants face the defending champion Patriots at Gillette Stadium in a prime-time matchup.
+Jones will get his first shot at Belichick on Thursday night, as the Giants face the defending champion Patriots at Gillette Stadium.

 “We are looking forward to the quick turnaround and the fact that we get to play four days from now,” Jones said a few minutes after the Giants’ 28-10 loss to the Vikings on Sunday at MetLife Stadium.
 “It gives us a chance to get back out there and correct some of the things we need to correct.”

-Jones had high praise for Brady, who he admired from afar while growing up in North Carolina.
+Jones had high praise for Brady, whom he admired from afar while growing up in North Carolina.
 On Thursday, he’ll face the most successful quarterback in NFL history in person.

 “I think I watched everyone growing up and enjoyed watching everyone,” Jones said. “[Brady] has been one of the best guys for a long time.
 I’ve always enjoyed watching him.”